tapio/weep/Readme.md

 * Sun shadow map really needs cascades
 * I'm sceptical whether all tonemap functions work as they should
 * Animation and sound systems are very basic
-* Gameplay module hotloading fails in some situations
+* Gameplay modules barely work on Windows and hotloading fails in some situations
 * Entity/component destroying works poorly as it's currently implemented
 * Windows support is fragile